Sirvelia-Labs/hikeflow-ui/README.md

 1. In first place, the component's attributes are obtained, assigning their default value to those which have not been assigned by the user.
 2. In second place, the component's attributes are rendered.
 If any attribute has a logic function, it is called just before its rendering, placing the function's output in the HTML.
 3. Next, the customizables are rendered following the rendering flow specified in the **customizables** section.
 4. After the customizables, the AlpineJS reactive parts are rendered.
+If any attribute is included inside an alpineComponent, it is replaced for its final value.
 5. Finally, the **{slot}** directive is replaced by the component's inner HTML.

 This render flow makes possible, for example, creating customizables, AlpineJS reactive parts and placing the **{slot}** directive inside an attribute's logic function.
 Example: